 Knotts Island is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-As is often the case in a small town, Knotts Island doesn't have a public transportation system that people use for their commute.
+Knotts Island is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Knotts Island are slightly less educated than the national average of 21.84% for the average city or town: 15.64% of adults in Knotts Island have a bachelor's degree or advanced degree
+The percentage of adults in Knotts Island who are college-educated is close to the national average for all communities of 21.84%: 19.22% of the adults in Knotts Island have a bachelor's degree or advanced degree.

-The per capita income in Knotts Island in 2022 was $41,045, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
-This equates to an annual income of $164,180 for a family of four.
-However, Knotts Island contains both very wealthy and poor people as well.
+The per capita income in Knotts Island in 2022 was $44,052, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
+This equates to an annual income of $176,208 for a family of four.

 The people who call Knotts Island home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Knotts Island residents report their race to be White, followed by Asian.
-Important ancestries of people in Knotts Island include German, Irish, English, Italian, and Scots-Irish.
+Important ancestries of people in Knotts Island include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Knotts Island is English.
 Other important languages spoken here include Italian and French.